chainguard-dev/edu/content/software-security/glossary.md

 ---

-### Software supply chain attacks

-An intentional act of inserting malicious functionality into — or taking advantage of a known vulnerability within — the build, source, components or deployment software or infrastructure with the goal of propagating that harmful functionality through current distribution methods.

----

 ### Software artifact

 An artifact is an immutable blob of data.
 Examples of artifacts include a file, a git commit, a container image, a firmware image.